Welcome

 is decorated with over 60 type A tiger bells of various sizes.

 There are not very many records from mainland China.
-The examples known are tiger bells from the 19th century, and a belt, most likely from one of the ethnic minorities in southern China.
+The examples known are tiger bells said to date from the 19th century, and a belt, most likely from one of the ethnic minorities in southern China.

 Set of four bells, collected in China, Steyl Mission Museum